Stotler History, Family Crest & Coats of Arms

 Early History of the Stotler family

-Another 173 words (12 lines of text) covering the years 1545 and 1590 are included under the topic Early Stotler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stotler research.
+Another 57 words (4 lines of text) covering the years 1545 and 1590 are included under the topic Early Stotler History in all our PDF Extended History products and printed products wherever possible.

 Stotler Spelling Variations